MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/kubernetes/canary-demo.md

             tags: |
               $(tag)

-        - upload: manifests
+        - publish: manifests
           artifact: manifests

-        - upload: misc
+        - publish: misc
           artifact: misc
     ```

- 1. Add an additional stage at the bottom of your YAML file to deploy the canary version.
+ 1. Add an more stage at the end of your YAML file to deploy the canary version.

     ```YAML
     - stage: DeployCanary